3Stones-io/omedis/CONTRIBUTING.md

    git merge main
    ```

+   > [!WARNING]
-   ⚠️ We've had unnecessary merge conflicts in the past caused by bad habits.
-Make sure to always keep your branches in sync with `main` before merging.
+   > We've had unnecessary merge conflicts in the past caused by bad habits.
+   > Make sure to always keep your branches in sync with `main` before merging.

 ## Working on Issues